iltommi/qdb-documentation/source/concepts/data_transfer.rst

     * **Client A** *updates* an entry "motorbike" and sets it to "roadster"
     * **Client B** *gets* "car" and "motorbike" and checks that they match

 If Client B makes the query too early, the two entries do not match.
-While it's possible to resolve this using get_update and compare_and_swap, that can quickly become intricate and unmaintainable.
+While it's possible to resolve this using get_and_update and compare_and_swap, that can quickly become intricate and unmaintainable.

 Like above, this is a design usage problem on the client side.